 However, the recession of the early 1990s saw budget cuts across the University, the department’s growth stalled for the first time in 70 years.
 This didn’t last long, though.
 Funding began flowing again by the mid-1990s thanks to the booming high-tech sector and higher oil prizes.
 The department was inundated with research partnerships and spin-off companies.

 Today the Department of Electrical and Computer Engineering is home to 60 faculty members.
 Research is vigorous and covers all major areas of electrical and computer engineering and engineering physics.
 Our graduate program attracts outstanding students from the best schools worldwide and presently has an enrollment of over 400 masters and PhD students.
 The undergraduate programs in electrical engineering (which includes options in biomedical engineering and nanoengineering), computer engineering (which includes options in software engineering and nanoscale systems design), and engineering physics (with an option in nanoengineering) enroll over 600 students.
 Research and teaching needs are served by two new buildings with a total area of 340,000 square feet.
 Facilities include a state of the art machine shop, and a unique world-class nano and microfabrication facility.
-Located nearby, the National Institute for Nanotechnology (NINT) offers unique opportunities for collaboration with faculty, industry, and government.
+Located nearby, the Nanotechnology Research Centre (formerly known as the National Institute for Nanotechnology or NINT) offers unique opportunities for collaboration with faculty, industry, and government.
 The undergraduate and graduate laboratories are equipped with state of the art equipment and excellent computing facilities are available.
 Extensive funding opportunities are available through a variety of national and provincial sources.

 From our humble roots of radio transmitters and dimly lit physics labs, to miniaturization and clean rooms, ECE has come a long way.